Jokejiao/PinBlockGenerator/README.md

 1. The UI emulates a physical POS.
 2. The app architecture is MVVM + CLEAN.
 Dagger-hilt is applied for Dependency Injection.
-3. The View layer (PosActivity) is dumb, it just serves as a container of UI elements.
-The PosViewModel instructs it to react.
+3. The dumb view layer (PosActivity) serves as a container of UI elements.
+   It updates the UI elements by observing the view data variations in the PosViewModel.
 4. The PAN is advised to be hardcoded as "1111222233334444".
    As per https://www.investopedia.com/terms/p/primary-account-number-pan.asp and https://www.eftlab.com/knowledge-base/261-complete-list-of-pin-blocks-in-payments,